The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 3. Species from Place

 She explained that using locally native plants is essential for creating a self-sustaining ecosystem.
 These species are adapted to the local climate, soil and seasonal conditions, which allows the forest to thrive with minimal ongoing maintenance.
-Introducing plants from other regions or non-native fruit trees can disrupt the balance of the ecosystem, outcompete native species and even reduce the forest’s ability to support local wildlife.
+Introducing plants from other regions or non-native fruit trees can disrupt the balance of the ecosystem, outcompete native species and can reduce the forest’s ability to support local wildlife.

-Getting the species mix right also ensures that the forest reflects the “potential natural vegetation” of the area—the plants that would have naturally existed on the site before it was cleared.
+Getting the species mix right ensures that the forest reflects the “potential natural vegetation” of the area—the plants that would have naturally existed on the site before it was cleared.
 This careful selection is what allows Miyawaki forests to regenerate quickly, support high biodiversity and reconnect urban spaces with local ecology.

 Pocket forest growth at Eddystone Primary School November 2025.